steincastillo/Pi_surveillance/README.md

 several version of the **default.json** file can be saved for different situations

 #####how to launch
-Once you have configure the conf.json file to your needs launch the surveillance system from the command line:
+Once you have configured the default.json file to your needs, launch the surveillance system from the command line:

 ##python3 pi_surveillance.py --conf default.json